Mississippi Water Quality at a Glance 2026

 Frequently Asked Questions

-Is Mississippi’s tap water safe to drink?
+Is Mississippi tap water safe to drink in 2026?

-How can I find out about my local water quality?
+How can I find my local Mississippi water quality information?

 Why does Mississippi have such severe water infrastructure problems?